AlexsLemonade/refinebio-frontend/README.md

 Merges into `master` happen at the end of sprints, and tags in master correspond to production releases.

 ### JavaScript

+#### Formatting

+We use [Prettier](https://prettier.io/), an opinionated code formatter, for JS code formatting.
+Whenever a commit is made, Prettier will automatically format the changed files.
+Prettier can also be [integrated](https://prettier.io/docs/en/editors.html) into many text editors.

 #### Static Type Checking